tom2489/deconz-webserver/frontend/README.md

 # Todo:

 - Update the express webserver in order to run over https .. then password is no longer just plaintext
+- Do login and registering in a secure way